 ...until 1985's Back To The Future came along.
 Director Robert Zemeckis specifically chose the DMC-12 for the time machine based on its futuristic look and resemblance of an alien spaceship.
 The car's famous stainless steel panels and gull-wing doors made it the perfect vehicle for ushering Marty McFly through time.
 The DMC-12's look would change over the course of the three films, adding white wall tires and railroad wheels, but would never deviated enough to mask the DeLorean style.
 After the first film became an overwhelming success, John DeLorean wrote a letter to producer/writer Bob Gale that expressed his thanks for using the car in the film.

 With Back to the Future as one of my favorite movies of the 80s, I'm a huge fan of the car.
 I've always dreamed of being able to own one of the 6,500 known to still exist.
-I recently connected with the A-Z of the 80s website.
-The main feature of the website is short films on our favorite things from the 80s.
-My favorite film by far has been on DeLorean owner Chris, who saved his money over the course of seven years to buy one and now has been using his DMC-12 as his everyday car for 10 years.
+I recently found this short film on DeLorean owner Chris, who saved his money over the course of seven years to buy one and now has been using his DMC-12 as his everyday car for 10 years.

 And with modern DeLorean owners also comes custom built DMC-12s in all shapes, sizes, and even colors!
 The first notable custom DeLorean was for the television show Hardcastle and McCormick which aired from 1983-86.
 The "Coyote X" was converted to a DMC-12 in season 2 when star Brian Keith had difficulty climbing in and out of the original car.
-Here are a few other custom DMC-12s I've find posted on the web and possibly coming to a monster truck arena near you!
+Here are a few other custom DMC-12 cars I've found on the web and possibly coming to a monster truck arena near you!